Sadettin Saran

-Steven Sadettin Saran (born 30 August 1964) is a Turkish-American athlete, businessman and sports executive.
+Steven Sadettin Saran (born 30 August 1964) is a Turkish-American former athlete, businessman and sports executive.
 In September 2025, he became the 34th president of Fenerbahçe Sports Club.

 Biography

 Saran was born in Denver, Colorado to a Turkish father Özbek Saran and an American mother Geraldine Saran.
 He studied Mechanical Engineering at the University of Kentucky in the United States.

-While he was studying in the US, he was the team captain of the school's swimming team and was selected as the Most Valuable Athlete for two years.
+While he was studying in the US, he was the captain of the school's swimming team and was named the Most Valuable Athlete for two years.
 He was the captain of the Turkish National Swimming Team in 1984–1985 and broke the 50-meter freestyle swimming record during this period.

 Saran, who later came to Turkey after completing his education, worked at the Ministry of Culture and Tourism.
 Later, he founded Saran Holding and assumed the representation of many well-known world brands.
 Between 1990 and 1995, he served as Assistant General Manager and General Manager at Martin Marietta's Ankara Office.

-Saran, who has a daughter named Lal from a previous marriage, speaks Spanish and intermediate German as well as English.
+Saran, who has a daughter named Lal from a previous marriage, speaks Spanish, intermediate German, and English.